The Bankrate promise

 Withdrawing money from a 401(k): Taking cash out early can be costly

-An unexpected job loss, illness or other emergencies can wreak havoc with family finances, so it’s understandable that people may immediately think about taking a withdrawal from their 401(k).
-Tread carefully as the decision may have long-range ramifications impacting your dreams of a comfortable retirement.
+An unexpected job loss, illness or other emergencies can wreak havoc on family finances, but taking an early withdrawal from your 401(k) should be a measure of last resort.
+Tread carefully as the decision can come at a high cost.

-Roth contribution withdrawals are generally tax- and penalty-free (as long as the withdrawal occurs at least five years after the tax year in which you first made a Roth 401(k) contribution and you’re 59 ½ or older).
-This is because the dollars you contribute are after tax.
-Be careful here because the five-year rule supersedes the age 59 ½ rule that applies to traditional 401(k) distributions.
+Once you’ve owned the Roth 401(k) for at least five years and are at least 59 ½ years old, you can withdraw both contributions and earnings without penalty or tax.
+Just be careful here because the five-year rule supersedes the age 59 ½ rule.
 If you didn’t start contributing to a Roth until age 60, you would not be able to withdraw funds tax-free for five years, even though you are older than 59 ½.

 For those contemplating a hardship withdrawal, remember your 401(k) is meant to provide income in retirement and should not be tapped for other reasons unless your situation is truly dire.